MESSAGE FROM OUR EXECUTIVE DIRECTOR

 - Winning extensive improvements to TennCare services for over 750,000 children, ensuring they had access to all medically necessary services ordered by their doctor.
 (John B. v.
 Emkes)

-– Protecting the health and independence of older adults and people with disabilities by ensuring access to comparable services at home rather than a nursing home.
+- Protecting the health and independence of older adults and people with disabilities by ensuring access to comparable services at home rather than in a nursing home.
 (Newberry v.
 Goetz)

 - Blocking state legislation that would make 300,000 more Tennesseans food insecure by cutting SNAP benefits.